kaikuchn/teasy/README.md

 This gem also comes with a FloatingTime class, which is time without a zone.
 I.e., 5 a.m. in New York is the same as 5 a.m. in Berlin with regards to floating time.
 This is useful for events that should occur at a certain time irrespective of time zone.
 E.g., your wake up call at 8 a.m. which you wouldn't want to ring at 2 in the morning just because you switched time zones.

-## Why you should use this tentatively

-It's tested and I spend much thought on it.
-But I'm not perfect and there's bound to be bugs.
-I'll start using this gem productively which will give me some feedback.
-But right now I have only what my tests tell me.
-I'm sure there is room for improvement and there will be refactorings.
-However for now I need to use it and I'd be happy if you did too!
-So that I can get some feedback and see what needs to change.

 ## Installation

 Add this line to your application's Gemfile: